 Ronald Brownstein’s recent article in the Atlantic reveals that millennial, Republican pollster Kristen Soltis Anderson is losing faith in her party because of its growing nationalist wing.
 The cause for Anderson’s growing disillusion is real and reveals a genuine shift in the power behind the GOP.
-Instead of fearing and fighting the awakening giant of nationalism though, Anderson should embrace it in a way that doesn’t compromise their values.
+Instead of fearing and fighting the awakening giant of nationalism though, Anderson and others should embrace it in a way that doesn’t compromise their values.

 Anderson says she arrived on the right of the political spectrum after a history teacher in high school taught her class about the Cold War.
 “You had these examples of countries where the government had tried to manage the economy really intensely and it ended up being bad for the citizens there,” she said.
 “I found myself beginning to lean more right on economic issues.”

-But, when Obama captured the imagination of the overwhelming majority of millennial voters in 2008, Anderson, like many right-leaning millennials made the mistake of thinking if only the GOP turned more leftward on social issues it could cut into the Democratic Party’s gains with young voters.
+But, when Obama captured the imagination of the overwhelming majority of Millennial voters in 2008, Anderson, like many right-leaning millennials made the mistake of thinking that if only the GOP turned more leftward on social issues it could cut into the Democratic Party’s gains with young voters.
 This was the basis of the post-mortem guideplan: Grand Old Party for a Brand New Generation, which was based on polling and a number of post-election focus groups with millennial voters.
 When asked what came to mind when they thought of the Republican Party, one group of young, “winnable” Obama voters in January 2013, replied with words like “racist, rigid, and old-fashioned.”

 Anderson sees the growing ethnic diversity in America as a prime reason why the GOP must change its tactics and even modify its message.
-Romney won the white millennial vote by seven percentage points, but lost the overall millennial vote by 23 points.
-Part of the reason for this is that more than 40 percent of the millennial population is non-white.
-Furthermore, most of the millennials that voted in the 2012 election leaned liberal on social and domestic issues like immigration, marriage, federalism, and government involvement in healthcare.
+Romney won the white Millennial vote by seven percentage points but lost the overall millennial vote by 23 points.
+Part of the reason for this is that more than 40 percent of the Millennial population is non-white.
+Furthermore, most of the Millennials that voted in the 2012 election leaned liberal on social and domestic issues like immigration, marriage, federalism, and government involvement in healthcare.

-One key point though, about the 2013 guideplan, or any political guideplan formed post-election is voter turnout.
+One key point though about the 2013 guideplan, or any political guideplan formed post-election, is voter turnout.
 The groups sampled were all voters in the 2012 election.
-Nearly half of eligible millennial voters didn’t vote, which is not uncommon for the under-30 demographic in any presidential election.
+Nearly half of eligible Millennial voters didn’t vote, which is not uncommon for the under-30 demographic in any presidential election.
 In 2016, Trump managed to galvanize millions of Americans who have either never voted or haven’t voted in years out of frustration with their options.
-Many of these voters were millennials in middle America who either stayed home in 2012 or were too young to vote then.
+Many of these voters were Millennials in middle America who either stayed home in 2012 or were too young to vote then.

 While it’s true that the millennial generation is more liberal than their parents and grandparents’ generations, much of that is circumstantial.
-Millennials, more so than previous generations have been through a college education system that is ideologically geared toward churning out liberal foot soldiers.
-They also came of age during the worst recession since the Great Depression — a recession overseen by a Republican administration.
+Millennials, more than previous generations have been through a college education system that is ideologically geared toward churning out liberal foot soldiers.
+They also came of age during the worst recession since the Great Depression—a recession overseen by a Republican administration.
 Most also had greater aspirations for themselves and their country than spending trillions of dollars and thousands of lives, fighting endless wars to spread democracy.
 They overwhelmingly depart with the conventional, Cold War foreign policy that John McCain and Mitt Romney offered.

 Another factor to consider is that voters born after 1996, known as Generation Z could tend to be more conservative than millennials.